-The Best Schools in Zug
+The Best Schools in Zug, Switzerland

 Zug may seem like a small city with little to offer, but families who settle here quickly wonder why they didn’t make the move sooner.
 This lakeside canton has become one of Switzerland’s most thriving tech-hubs.
 It’s not surprising that professionals are attracted by its opportunity and tranquility.
 Beyond its “Crypto Valley” image, Zug is known for its safety, friendly community, and excellent schools.
 Parents often ask: What are the best schools in Zug?
 There’s actually a lot of choice, ranging from the International Baccalaureate (IB) to British A-Levels, IGCSEs, American, French, and Swiss Maturité programmes.
 Many schools blend English-German or English-French learning which gives families the flexibility to adapt whether they’re here for a few years or for good.
 This guide is here to help you explore those options and make the most of what Zug has to offer.